Onboard Google Cloud Projects

 You can use API calls to add a single Google Cloud project to ACE.

 Note: Any changes to a project after onboarding are not synced with ACE.
-To delete one or more manually added accounts, see Offboard Google Cloud projects from ACE
+To delete one or more manually added projects, see Offboard Google Cloud projects from ACE.

 Do the following: